gguuss/DietyOS/README.md

 * [10 Principles](https://burningman.org/about-us/10-principles/)
 * All things in moderation including moderation.
 It's important to find balance in your life and this can help.
 * Are your feet hurting / sharp pains?
 This could be planar faceitis - rolling a golf ball under your feet can relieve the pain.
 Orthodics also can help with this.
+* Wrist pain - If you hyperfixate on using computers and have bad posture, you might suffer from wrist pain.
+Products like the Gyro Ball, DFX Powerball Sports Pro, and so forth can be really helpful for reducing the pain.
+It can also be helpful to switch the hand that you mouse with or use a variety of keyboard configurations or an ergonomic keyboard to alleviate the pain.
 * Comparison is the thief of joy.
 * Drink more water - being dehydrated can make you have headaches and feel sick or otherwise uncomfortable.
 Making sure you drink a lot of water can improve your mood/
 * Gratitude - Acknowledging the achievements and assistance you're getting from other people helps them feel good about helping you and also helps you to remain humble for the projects you collaborate on.